Padstow Harbour, Padstow, Cornwall

 Tintagel Castle, Tintagel, Cornwall

 Tintagel Castle was my highlight of the week, although it was quite a steep climb the view was definitely worth it.
-There was also quite a bit of history spread around the top and at the bottom.
-There were a gift shop and a cafe which had very good food.
-The actual town has fully embraced King Arthur and all the myths and legends, you can’t find a shop that doesn’t sell King Arthur props and figures.
-Once I was finished in Tintagel I went to Boscastle which is a small harbour village with a river flowing through it.
+There was also quite a bit of history spread around the top and bottom.
+There was a gift shop and a cafe which had very good food.
+The town has fully embraced King Arthur and all the myths and legends, and you can’t find a shop that doesn’t sell King Arthur props and figures.
+Once I was finished in Tintagel, I went to Boscastle which is a small harbour village with a river flowing through it.

 Boscastle village and harbour, Cornwall

-Boscastle has delicious clotted cream ice creams and history of the flood that happened in 2004.
-There is also a museum of witchcraft which I didn’t enter, it does cost money though.
+Boscastle has delicious clotted cream ice creams and a history of the flood that happened in 2004.
+There is also a museum of witchcraft, which I didn’t enter; it does cost money.
 Boscastle feels like a community-run village and reminds me of Hobbiton from Lord of the Rings.

 Lost Gardens of Heligan